scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 FunDef   ::=  FunSig [nl] ‘{’ Block ‘}’
 ```

-Special syntax exists for procedures, i.e. functions that return the `Unit` value `()`.
+Special syntax exists for procedures, i.e. methods that return the `Unit` value `()`.
-A _procedure declaration_ is a function declaration where the result type is omitted.
+A _procedure declaration_ is a method declaration where the result type is omitted.
 The result type is then implicitly completed to the `Unit` type.
 E.g., `def ´f´(´\mathit{ps}´)` is equivalent to `def ´f´(´\mathit{ps}´): Unit`.

-A _procedure definition_ is a function definition where the result type and the equals sign are omitted; its defining expression must be a block.
+A _procedure definition_ is a method definition where the result type and the equals sign are omitted; its defining expression must be a block.
 E.g., `def ´f´(´\mathit{ps}´) {´\mathit{stats}´}` is equivalent to `def ´f´(´\mathit{ps}´): Unit = {´\mathit{stats}´}`.

 ###### Example